 It’s neither better to show nor tell: It depends on whether action or description is best suited to your particular story at any particular point in your narrative.
 As Le Guin says, ‘dread of writing a sentence that isn’t crammed with “gutwrenching action” leads fiction writers to rely far too much on dialogue, to restrict voice to limited third person and tense to the present.’

 When you’re worried that you’re telling too much and showing too little, ask:

 - Is this information crucial to the story?
 Does it illuminate anything important about my characters and their world?
-If the answer is ‘no’ to both these questions, it’s not that you’re showing or telling too much but that the passage in question is irrelevent to the story – cut it
+If the answer is ‘no’ to both these questions, it’s not that you’re showing or telling too much but that the passage is irrelevant to your story.
+So cut it

 Sometimes you are too close to your own writing to know whether you’re striking the right balance between showing and telling.
 This is where it helps to get feedback from other writers.